Find out about the trade agreements the UK has already signed and our discussions with countries the EU has a trade agreement with.

 The EU has issued a notification to third countries outlining this approach.

 If you are having problems trading during the transition period, please contact your local international trade adviser.

 After 31 December 2020, EU trade agreements will not apply to the UK.

 The UK is seeking to reproduce the effects of existing EU agreements for when they no longer apply to the UK.

 This will ensure continuity of trading arrangements for UK businesses.

 Trade agreements that have been signed

-Agreements with the following countries and trading blocs are expected to take effect when existing EU trade agreements no longer apply to the UK, following the transition period.
+Agreements with the following countries and trading blocs are expected to take effect when existing EU trade agreements no longer apply to the UK, from 1 January 2021.

 Trade agreements still in discussion